-The Fund may also invest in a total return swap ("TRS"), private fund, or commodity pool operator to gain exposure to the Diversified Opportunity Strategy (the "Strategy") which is a model portfolio managed by a third-party manager.
-The Strategy seeks capital appreciation by gaining long and short macro exposures (i.e., exposures to individual asset classes rather than individual companies) to investments in bond, currency, equity, real estate, and commodity markets.
-The Strategy utilizes quantitative strategies to determine its allocations to the various asset classes, including, but not limited to, momentum signals (identifying investments with positive and negative relative performance and investing long and short accordingly) and trend signals (identifying investments with positive and negative price trends and investing long and short accordingly).
-While the Strategy provides exposure to similar asset classes as the Model, also using momentum as part of the strategy, it may provide broader exposure in certain asset classes as well as additional asset classes.
-For example, the Strategy may include exposure to a broader set of commodity types.
-In addition, the Strategy may also provide exposure to the currency asset class as well as market volatility through exposure to volatility index options.
+The Fund may also invest in a total return swap ("TRS") to gain exposure to a model portfolio managed by a third-party manager.
+The TRS strategy seeks capital appreciation by gaining long and short macro exposures (i.e., exposures to individual asset classes rather than individual companies) to investments in bond, currency, equity, real estate, and commodity markets.
+The TRS strategy utilizes quantitative strategies to determine its allocations to the various asset classes, including, but not limited to, momentum signals (identifying investments with positive and negative relative performance and investing long and short accordingly) and trend signals (identifying investments with positive and negative price trends and investing long and short accordingly).
+While the TRS strategy provides exposure to similar asset classes as the Model, also using momentum as part of the strategy, it may provide broader exposure in certain asset classes as well as additional asset classes.
+For example, the TRS strategy may include exposure to a broader set of commodity types.
+In addition, the TRS strategy may also provide exposure to the currency asset class as well as market volatility through exposure to volatility index options.
 Volatility index options can be used to hedge against, or benefit from, market volatility.
-This broader exposure is intended to result in reduced correlation between the Strategy and other strategies, though there is no guarantee the strategies will be uncorrelated, including in a scenario where they are each underperforming.
+This broader exposure is intended to result in reduced correlation between the TRS Strategy and other strategies, though there is no guarantee the strategies will be uncorrelated, including in a scenario where they are each underperforming.
 When the Fund takes a short position, it will benefit from a decrease in the price of the investment underlying the short position.
 If the position underlying the short position were to increase in price, the Fund's short position would decrease in value.

 The Fund intends to make investments through the Subsidiary and may invest up to 25% of its total assets in the Subsidiary.
 The Subsidiary is a wholly-owned and controlled subsidiary of the Fund, organized under the laws of the Cayman Islands.
-Generally, the Subsidiary will invest primarily in commodity-linked derivative instruments or private funds that invest in the same commodity-linked derivative instruments.
+Generally, the Subsidiary will invest primarily in commodity-linked derivative instruments.
 The Fund will invest in the Subsidiary in order to gain exposure to the commodities markets within the limitations of the federal tax laws, rules and regulations that apply to registered investment companies.
 Unlike the Fund, the Subsidiary may invest without limitation in commodity-linked derivatives.
 In addition, the Fund and the Subsidiary will be subject to the same fundamental investment restrictions on a consolidated basis and, to the extent applicable to the investment activities of the Subsidiary, the Subsidiary will follow the same compliance policies and procedures as the Fund, including policies related to affiliated transactions and custody of assets.
 Unlike the Fund, the Subsidiary will not seek to qualify as a regulated investment company under Subchapter M of the Internal Revenue Code (the "Code).
 The Fund is the sole shareholder of the Subsidiary and does not expect shares of the Subsidiary to be offered or sold to other investors.
 The Fund does not intend to create or acquire primary control of any entity that primarily engages in investment activities in securities or other assets, other than entities wholly-owned by the Fund.